 Feature films currently in development include ‘Near Death’ by Simon Frank, Untorn Tickets by Paul Burke and ‘One Way or Another’ by Paul McNally.

 In commercials Dan’s compelling work for ADOT has garnered awards from the following:

 The New York International Advertising Awards, The One Show ‘Merit award’, D&AD x3 including best Photography.

 Cannes Finalist in four categories,APA top 50,LIA Gold Silver & three Bronzes,Clios Silver & two bronzes.
 BTAA Gold & Bronze.Adstars 2016 2 Grand Prix 1 silver & 7 more in varying categories.

-In Photography Dan currently has a one man show entitled ‘Paralland’ at the Serena Morton Gallery (http://serenamorton.com/) in London.
+In Photography Dan had a one man show in 2016 entitled ‘Paralland’ at the Serena Morton Gallery (http://serenamorton.com/) in London.